 Notably, the Indian Pueblo Cultural Center in Albuquerque, built in the 1970s, reflected Anasazi architecture as an abstraction of the D-shaped pueblos.

-The most lasting feature of Anasazi architecture, however, is the idea behind the form: “’not competing with the landscape, not being divorced from the landscape, but becoming a part of the landscape.’”
-(Price) Notable works of this type include houses by Frank Lloyd Wright and other modern architects.
+The most lasting feature of Anasazi architecture, however, is the idea that buildings shouldn't compete with their landscape - instead, they should be part of it.
+Notable works of this type include houses by Frank Lloyd Wright and other modern architects.

 To learn more about the Anasazi...